33rd Sunday in Ordinary Time (B)

 In these last weeks of the liturgical year, and right into the Advent season, our attention is turned toward the end of human history framed by Scripture as a last judgment.
 And one can imagine history’s greatest makers and shakers will be center stage on the “last day,” whether nicely preserved or rotted to the core, when they will be rustled from their tombs.
 Many of those who sleep in the dust of the earth shall awake; some shall live forever, others shall be an everlasting horror and disgrace (I).

-Their victims will be there too: from Lenin’s Red Terror to Stalin’s Great Purge to Hitler’s Final Solution to Mao Zedong’s Great Leap Forward to Pol Pot’s Killing Fields.
-I could go on, and on.
+Their victims will be there too: from Lenin’s Red Terror to Stalin’s Great Purge to Hitler’s Final Solution to Mao Zedong’s Great Leap Forward to Pol Pot’s Killing Fields and who knows how many roundups await us.
 But the wise shall shine brightly like the splendor of the firmament, and those who lead the many to justice shall be like the stars forever (I) – like the myriad martyrs whose blood was mingled together with countless other victims killed by these regimes, martyrs who witnessed by their resistance to One who has taken his seat forever at the right hand of God; and who now waits until his enemies are made his footstool (cf. II).
 In other words, who’s buried in Lenin’s tomb and his ilk.

 Somber thoughts such as these belong to this time of year.
 When signs of life wane, sunsets comes sooner, light is scarcer, winds sweep away autumn color.
 And we are compelled to think of so many endings that comprise human life and history and how every generation stands under the judgment of God, the archangel Michael ready to blow the final trumpet, as if it were the last, including our own generation which will not pass away until all these things have taken place (G).

-For whether it’s the great empires of this world, from Egypt to Greece to Rome to Russia, to our own passing away, worlds end sooner or later, yours, mine, and ours.
-All human projects prove temporary, provisional, finite, limited: all our fond hopes for earthly kingdoms that last wither in the sun of justice, Jesus Christ.
+For whether it’s the great empires of this world, from Egypt to Greece to Rome to Russia, and yes, even the United States of America, to our own passing away in death, all worlds end sooner or later, yours, mine, and ours.
+All human projects prove temporary, provisional, finite, limited: all our fond hopes for earthly kingdoms that last are destined to wither in the sun of justice, Jesus Christ.

 So in the end, all that matters will be those things which have prepared the way for his coming.
 Everything else will be consumed in the birth pangs attending the new heaven and the new earth.
 Every monument to human pride crashing down, as so many idols, to make way for the King of kings and Lord of lords.